pdgcam/CSD3/README.md

 Replace 'username' by you CRSid, your password will be your Raven's one.

-For more info, please go to: https://docs.hpc.cam.ac.uk/hpc/user-guide/connecting.html
+For more info, see: https://docs.hpc.cam.ac.uk/hpc/user-guide/connecting.html

 # Modules